 Determining your most profitable keywords and creating relevant ad groups, ads, and landing pages based on those keywords is crucial to succeeding in paid search.
 Doing so allows you to find potential customers who are searching for offerings just like yours.
 But unless you’ve got money to burn, it’s equally important to identify and eliminate keywords—and thus, searchers—who aren’t looking for the products or services you provide.

-Sadly, most Google Ads (formerly known as Google AdWords) and Bing campaigns cost far more than they need to because advertisers end up paying for clicks that never deliver a return on their often-substantial investment.
+Sadly, most Google Ads and Microsoft campaigns cost far more than they need to because advertisers end up paying for clicks that never deliver a return on their often-substantial investment.
 For some, this can be frustrating enough to stop advertising on search networks entirely.

 So how do you avoid the pitfall of wasted spend?